 I recently completed the work on my MSIT in Information Assurance in March 2019 and am eagerly awaiting confirmation of my graduation in June 2019.
 During these last few years, I have also gotten to work on some state-of-the-art projects and battled threat actors from nation-state hacker groups, touching almost every aspect of the industry.
 I am very thankful.
 I also earned two new GIAC certifications through the SANS institute, GIAC Security Essentials (GSEC) and GIAC Certified Incident Handler (GCIH), while continuing to maintain my ISC2 CISSP for the last 15 years.

 I am sharing my personal journey because I encourage anyone interested in this profession to explore the possibilities it has to offer.
-There are a wide range of opportunities that people with any type of skill will find a place to utilize those skills in this industry.
+There is a wide range of opportunities that to utilize these skills in the industry.
 From policy writing to risk assessment, penetration testing to digital forensics and cyber defense, there are so many possibilities and too few interested candidates.

 Written by Gina Pierson, BSAST’16, MSIT ’19 (expected)